maxdevjs/kitematic.wiki-my/Early-Linux-Support.md

 ```

 Note: `nodejs-legacy` is installing a symbolic link `/usr/bin/node -> nodejs` in order to make things working.
+Verify that you're running the proper node version, which is `v4.2.2`

 ### Install Docker